LLNL/axom/src/docs/sphinx/quickstart_guide/index.rst

 This guide provides information to help CS Toolkit users and developers get up and running quickly.

-It describes how to do the following:
+It describes how to:

   * Obtain, build and install third-party libraries that the Toolkit depends on
   * Configure, build and install the CS Toolkit component libraries
   * Compile and link an application with the Toolkit

-The following additional information about the CS Toolkit, can be found here `CS Toolkit Web Page <https://lc.llnl.gov/toolkit/docs/sphinx/web_docs/html/index.html>`_:
+The following additional information about the CS Toolkit, can be found on the `CS Toolkit Web Page <https://lc.llnl.gov/toolkit/docs/sphinx/web_docs/html/index.html>`_:

   * Build system